SAP/fsm-shell/docs/validation.md

 ## Providing validation library

-Application consuming fsm shell library can provide validation logic based on external JSON schema validation library by service which implements `PayloadValidator` interface defined in fsm-shell
+Application consuming the fsm-shell library can provide validation logic based on external JSON schema validation library by service which implements `PayloadValidator` interface defined in fsm-shell

 `PayloadValidator` interface has following definition